napari/docs/docs/developers/contributing/dev_install.md

     Note that in this last case you will need to install your Qt backend separately.

     ```{note}
-    In all of the above cases, you may wish to include the `optional` dependency group,
+    In all of the above cases, you may wish to include the `optional` extra (optional dependency),
     in addition to `dev`, by using `pip install -e . --group dev --group optional`, for example.
     The `optional` dependency group includes `numba` and other performance packages that are
     included with the typical end-user `napari[all]` installation.